Lindelani74/EPE321/README.md

 2019 EPE321 Project for Group 7

-This project implements the Board game Clude
+This project implements the Board game Cluedo